-You can type / paste a number in the Quick Dial or click the numbers in the Dialpad to input the phone number and make a call.
+When entering the Engage tab you’ll see the Phone Tab, which consists of the Dialpad.
+You can either type or click the numbers in the Dialpad to input the phone number and make a call.
 Remember to have the correct country code.

-If the administrator enables this option in Settings-General, when a call ends you’ll notice a modal window showing up.
+If the administrator enables this option in Settings, when a call ends you’ll notice a modal window showing up.
 The modal window will prompt you to select one of the dispositions in the dropdown to keep track of what the call consisted of.
 This makes assessments and inquiry easier when checking the Activity tab for a specific call.

 If you don’t select a disposition when timer ends, then no disposition will be assigned to the call.